saltlabsinc/rails-interview-project/README.md

-# Kaleo Rails Engineer Candidate Interview Project
+# Salt Labs Rails Engineer Candidate Interview Project

-Thanks for taking the time to complete this exercise.
-We're excited that you're considering joining our amazing team.

 This Rails application is a basic skeleton of an app that serves an API about questions and answers.
 It already includes 4 basic models: